Phillezi/kthcloud-cli/README.md

 #### Mac and Linux

-For Mac and Linux there is a installation script that can be ran to install the cli.
+or Mac and Linux, there is an installation script that can be run to install the CLI.

 ##### Prerequisites